mharwani/AMR-parsing/Aligner/README.md

 #Requires

 * Python 3
-* NLTK and with Wordnet corpus
+* NLTK with Wordnet corpus

 #Training models
 Train conditional probabilities on a set of AMR files.